Skip to Content

 If you have severe liver cirrhosis from A1AT deficiency, you may need a liver transplant.

-This is a major operation in which doctors remove your diseased liver and replace it with a healthy one from a donor.
+Liver transplant is a major operation in which doctors remove your diseased liver and replace it with a healthy liver from a deceased donor or a healthy lobe from a living donor.

 UPMC